Singularity-Academy/.github/profile/README.md

 ![Alt text](ssvisual.png)
-# 🧠 Singularity Academy
+# Singularity

-Welcome to **Singularity Academy** — a youth-led movement reimagining the future of AI education, innovation, and collaboration.
+Welcome to **Singularity ** — a youth-led movement reimagining the future of AI education, innovation, and collaboration.

 We believe in a world where every student, anywhere, can access high-quality, personalized learning powered by AI and human creativity.